Skip to main content Skip to footer

 Predictive risk analysis for critical milestones

-• High volume of task changes: indicates scope instability.
+• High volumes of task changes, indicating scope instability.

 AI-driven milestone recommendations and insights